Litigation & Disputes France 2025 | Courts, Arbitration, Mediation | BleuLex Law

 • Corporate: Shareholder disputes, director liability

-• Construction: Defects, delays, warranties
+• Construction: Defects, delays, decennial warranty

 • Real estate: Hidden defects, leases, co-ownership